mlcraft-io/docs/docs/user-guide/models/index.md

 5. **Finished**: Your changes are saved.

 These steps are a simple way to handle your data models in Synmetrix, whether you're adding, editing, or removing them.

+## Related Articles

+- [Data Models](../core-concepts/data-models): Learn more about data models and how they're used in Synmetrix.